microsoft/typespec/packages/rest/README.md

   None
 - ### REST namespace

 These standard interfaces defines resource operations in basic building blocks that you can expose on the resources.
-You can use `extends` to compose the operations to meet the exact needs of resource API.
+You can use `extends` to compose the operations to meet the exact needs of your resource APIs.

 For example, for below `foo` model